pifroggi/vs_iqa/README.md

 Does nothing if fallback is not set.

 __*thresh_mode* (optional)__
-lower = If the score is lower than tresh, frame will be replaced with fallback.
+"lower" = If the score is lower than tresh, frame will be replaced with fallback.
 (Bad quality frames will be replaced)
-higher = If the score is higher than tresh, frame will be replaced with fallback.
+"higher" = If the score is higher than tresh, frame will be replaced with fallback.
 (Good quality frames will be replaced)
 Does nothing if fallback is not set.

 __*device* (optional)__